gmendonca/simple-p2p-file-sharing/README.md

 - numPeers: number of Peers registering
 - folderName: the benchmarking is a peer so needs a folder name to register to the Server

+### bench_registry_nodes

+For the Benchmarking of registering peers to the server, you can use like below.
+In this one, it will run the program 'numPeers' times and will register 'numRegistryPerNode' times using a pool of threads for the concurrency.

+1. Uses the Central Indexing Server at localhost:3434
+    ```sh
+    $ bench_registry_nodes numPeers folderName numRegistryPerNode
+    ```
+2. Uses the Central Indexing Server address defined by the user:
+    ```sh
+    $ bench_registry_nodes numPeers folderName numRegistryPerNode serverAddress serverPort
+    ```

+- numPeers: number of Peers registering"
+- folderName: the benchmarking is a peer so needs a folder name to register to the Server"
+- numRegistryPerNode - how many times will register each peer"

 ### bench_registry